1113 Lincoln Ave

 Mondays - Square Dance class and Mainstream session

 Saturdays - Square and Ballroom Dances

-New at Dance Zone: We now offer a class in Movement and Dance for Those with Parkinson's Disease.
+Dance Zone now offers a class in Movement and Dance for Those with Parkinson's Disease.
 The class is jointly sponsored by Dance Zone and Lake Superior Hospice.
 Class meets on Tuesdays and Thursdays, 2-3:15 PM and Saturdays, 1-2:15 PM.